Taurus TH9 Review: Is This Budget Gun Worth It?

 To make sure that the gun would work well with the 9mm ammunition, I applied the What’s For Dinner?™ test and tested ten different loads from 65gr through 158gr including hollow points, full-metal jackets of various designs, brass, steel, and aluminum-cased.
 Ammunition brands included American Eagle, Blazer, Browning, Fiocchi, Hevi Shot, Inceptor, PPU, Remington, Speer, Winchester, and Wolf.
 The test runs three rounds from slide lock to see if it’ll feed under the slide’s own spring pressure, cycle completely, and lock the slide open on an empty magazine.
 The gun functioned with all loads.
 In my first test battery, there were a few failures-to-fire.
 However, the round detonated every time on the second strike of the hammer.
 Were these failures caused by bad ammunition or a weak hammer strike?
 I don’t know.
 That part is worrisome, but the gun saved itself by being able to strike the same round again with another pull of the trigger.

 While preparing for this article, I revisited the TH9C and tried a different range of ammunition.
 This time, I didn’t encounter any malfunctions.
 It seems that the issues I faced previously might have been related to the ammunition I used.
 What I noted was how mushy the trigger feels for a hammer-fired gun.
 Usually, hammer-fired pistols have a crisper feel and cleaner “break”.
 The TH9C is no 1911 and certainly not a performance pistol, but the mush and squish through the hammer falling was closer to a typical striker-fired gun than a 1911.
-If you’re new to pistols, or coming from a striker-fired gun like a Glock the TH9C won’t feel odd at all, just don’t expect a $300 pistol to feel like a race gun.
+If you’re new to pistols or accustomed to striker-fired guns like a Glock, the TH9C won’t feel unfamiliar.
+Just keep in mind that a $300 pistol isn’t going to perform like a high-end race gun.

 For those $300 I don’t feel the typical gun-shop bro talk questions of, “How much is your life worth to you?” applies, but nor does, “You get what you pay for.”
 The TH9C isn’t a fancy gun, but it’s a good deal for the price, giving you a lot of bang for your buck.
 Reliable, accurate enough for close work, and feature-packed leaves little to complain about.
 The TH9C does come at the expense of losing the interchangeable backstraps offered on the full-size model, and the right-side controls are also removed.
 However, this adjustment puts the TH9C on more even ground with the competition.